Battling addiction and ready for treatment?

 When both partners are struggling with addiction, the situation can be even more challenging.
 Children who are exposed to this toxic cycle can feel unsafe and uncertain, which can lead to a loss of emotional connection between all family members.

-In some cases, the communication breakdown can become so severe that the relationship ends.
+Sometimes, the communication breakdown can become so severe that the relationship ends.
 Seeking help and support is important when addiction is involved, as it can be a difficult and complex issue to manage alone.

 Scope of Substance Abuse in Couples